Phunkhouse/js-sessions-website/README.md

 JS Sessions website source
 ===

-Built for internal company purposes to explore basics of JS
+Built for company purposes to explore basics of JS

 [Visit the website](https://js-sessions.netlify.com/)